dereuromark/cakephp-transifex/README.md

 The PO files will be stored in `APP/Locale/{locale}/LC_MESSAGES/{resource}.po`.
 Using subversion or git is highly reocmmended to quickly overview and confirm the changes made.

+### Advanced usage

+To pull locales for a plugin you need to set `--plugin` or `-p`:

+	cake Transifex.Transifex pull -p Tools

+If you happen to have one primary project and several other (plugin/cakecore) projects, you can overwrite the config project setting using `--project` or `-o`:

+	cake Transifex.Transifex pull -o cakephp

 ## Disclaimer
+License: MIT

 Use at your own risk.
 Please provide any fixes or enhancements via issue or better pull request.